mbolgheather/gates-of-hell/README.md

 And when that day a Father arrives from far away, years of tears and asks,  have you spoken to my child; It is the Divine that comforts him, as i can speak with honor, what purpose my directive.
 He in the distance walking away, you know something good has Happened!

 I would be remiss if i failed to mention years later, a friend asked me if i had heard about Cathy O'Brien and Lake Shasta, i had not.
-In 1994, while burning house's of evidence, the 64,000 acre fire called The Fountain Fire; time to go, to Chico-Paradise and close friends, and the joy of children, Thank You to my family and friends, i love you, each are always with me.
+In 1994, while burning house's of evidence, the 64,000 acre fire called The Fountain Fire; time to go, to Chico-Paradise and close friends, and the joy of children; to my family and friends, i love you, each are always with me.

 ---